Walter Gretzky: Personal life and death

 On April 12, 2012, in his home town of Brantford, Ontario, the Grand Erie District School Board opened Walter Gretzky Elementary School.
 It is part of a dual-track Catholic-Public Green School with the Brant Haldimand-Norfolk Catholic District School Board's St. Basil's School.

+In 2021, Northridge Golf Course in Brantford, Ontario was renamed as the Walter Gretzky Municipal Golf Course, Banquet and Learning Academy.

 Gretzky's wife Phyllis died of lung cancer on December 19, 2005.
 Gretzky was diagnosed with Parkinson's disease in 2012 and died on March 4, 2021, after suffering a hip injury three weeks prior, at the age of 82.
 Gretzky's funeral was held at St. Mark's Anglican Church in Brantford on March 6.
 He was buried at Farringdon Burial Ground in Brantford.